python-virtualenvwrapper/virtualenvwrapper/docs/source/developers.rst

 For Developers
 ##############

-If you would like to contribute, these instructions should help you get started.
+If you would like to contribute to virtualenvwrapper directly, these instructions should help you get started.
 Patches, bug reports, and feature requests are all welcome through the `BitBucket site
 <http://bitbucket.org/dhellmann/virtualenvwrapper/>`_.
 Contributions
 in the form of patches or pull requests are easier to integrate and will receive priority attention.